SpinningKids/minifmod/README.md

   would love to hear from you, and it would be great if you can contribute it back to the community.

-  MiniFMOD from version 2.0.0, minixm and xmformat libraries are diverged from FMOD in early 2000s, and are now maintained from a different person, who do not belong or have contacts with the MiniFMOD and/or FMOD original author(s).
+  All this work is completely diverged from FMOD in early 2000s, and even more since 2022, and are now maintained from a different person, who do does not belong nor have contacts with the MiniFMOD and/or FMOD original author(s).
-  This should be considered a derivative work, heavily refactored, and developed independently under completely different premises - please don't consider this code as representative in any way of FMOD features or quality, or of other derivatives (including the original MiniFMOD).
+  This should be considered a derivative work, heavily refactored, and developed independently under completely different premises - please don't consider this code as representative in any way of FMOD or the original MiniFMOD features or quality.

 ### Usage Instructions

 - See `apps` subdirectory for an example of how to use minifmod and minixm.
 - You MUST set file IO callbacks for MiniFMOD to use.
-This is a very flexible way to work, and saves having multiple file routines for file, memory or wad loading!
+This is a very flexible way to work, and saves having multiple file routines for file, memory or resource loading!
-  Just rip the sample if you dont know what it is about, or get the full FMOD 3 API and read the documentation entries on the functions in the help file provided.
+  Just rip the sample if you dont know what it is about.
 - There are no error codes.
 All functions return true or false, and it should be obvious why they fail.
 - Compile your exe with SIZE optimizations ON. (like the test example)
 - Compress your exe with UPX or other packer.
 You can find UPX at https://upx.github.io/